DevExpress/dotnet-eud/interface-elements-for-web/articles/gantt/data-editing/modify-tasks.md

     ![](~/interface-elements-for-web/images/Gantt/inline-editing.png)

 * Right-click a task and select the "Task Details" context menu item (or double-click a task in the chart area).

     ![](~/interface-elements-for-web/images/Gantt/popup-edit-form.png)

-* Hover the mouse pointer over the task you want to modify.
+* Move the mouse pointer over the task you want to modify.

     ![](~/interface-elements-for-web/images/Gantt/drag-and-drop.png)